nmeri17/suphle-docs/src/index.md

 ::: tip
 The love you have for what you build naturally reflects in the artsy attention paid to it.
 What if every thing could be built that way without the costly expense of tedium?
 :::

+## How reliable it is

+The iteration of Suphle released for public use has been in the making for at least 3 years, with 2 of out of that demanding full-time devotion.
+It's not farfetched to assume that that is enough time for it to have been rigorously tested and refined to withstand most realistic conditions.
+Should any need or bug have escaped internal usage, you can label the StackOverflow tag, `suphle`, on [your question](https://stackoverflow.com/questions/ask).
+If it's unexpected behavior, or that which deviates from specification on this documentation, kindly attempt to reproduce it on the [Github repopository](https://github.com/nmeri17/suphle/issues/new/choose).

 [Ready to get started?](/docs/v1/quick-start)